jmsaini/TriSolvingCaptcha/README.md

 ## Math Captcha
 The <b>MathCaptcha.py</b> has a user friendly interface (GUI.py).
-It instead requires users to solve a math equation using BEDMAS rules (order of operations: Brackets, Exponents, Division, Multiplication, Addition and Substraction).
-The program notifies users when the input is incorrect and prompts users to solve another Math Captcha.<br>
+It instead requires users to solve a random math equation using BEDMAS rules (order of operations: Brackets, Exponents, Division, Multiplication, Addition and Substraction).
+The program notifies users when the input is incorrect and prompts users to solve another Math Captcha.
+The interface also gives the option to <i>refresh</i> if the user finds current Captcha difficult to solve.<br>

 Here is an example: <br>